agustfricke/techconagust.com/src/pages/en/go-htmx-crud.md

 go run ~/go-htmx-crud/main.go
 ```

-If you still don't see any tasks, that's okay, we haven't created any yet.
+If you still don't see any tasks, that's okay; we haven't created any yet.

 ## Create Tasks